 3. Never write an advertisement you wouldn’t want your own family to read.

 This position is rather contradictory when transferred to web/app design.
-Being a designer, you can get involved in the project which you cannot even imagine in connection with your family.
-Honestly, it’s sometimes hard to imagine your granny building up on-line civilizations or using a fitness app and that is not the reason why you shouldn’t be involved in creating them.
+Being a designer, you can get involved in a project which you cannot even imagine in connection with your family.
+Honestly, it’s sometimes hard to imagine your granny building up online civilizations or using a fitness app, and that is not the reason why you shouldn’t be involved in creating them.
 However, the basic message here could be much broader: creating a product, try to work it out so thoroughly and passionately as if you were making it for close people.
-In this case, you will create something having a part of your soul and the user will feel it.
+In this case, you will create something having a part of your soul, and the user will feel it.

 The bottom line here: You wouldn’t like your close people to use a bad and low-quality product, would you?
 Then don’t make other people’s families try bad products as well.

 4. On average, five times as many people read the headline as read the body copy.

 The numbers can be slightly different, but the core is the same.
 People usually do not read text blocks immediately; they first scan the pages to get a general impression.
 In the case of a web page or application screen, the term “headlines” transforms into a range of layout elements, including not only headlines themselves, but also call-to-action elements, links, forms, branding elements (like a logo and/or lettering compositions for names of products) and bullet points.
 All their features (copy itself, form, color, location, surrounding elements) influence a lot on the efficiency of your product and the response you’ll get from the users.

 One more thing Ogilvy emphasized was about style and vocabulary: “Don’t address your readers as though they were gathered together in a stadium.
 When people read your copy, they are alone.
 Pretend you are writing to each of them a letter on behalf of your client”.
 Obviously, it is right for the stuff created by app and web designers.
 Success usually favors the ones who create something practical, useful, and stylish rather than pathetic and immortal.